nocode-js/sequential-workflow-machine/README.md

 ## 🎬 Usage

 You can use the machine in a JavaScript or TypeScript application.
-We recommend to use TypeScript because a workflow uses a lot of data structures and it's hard to maintain data integrity.
+We recommend using TypeScript because a workflow uses a lot of data structures and it's hard to maintain data integrity.

-At the beginning you need to define the type of your workflow definition.
+At the beginning, you need to define the type of your workflow definition.

 ```ts
 import { Definition } from 'sequential-workflow-model';